 Learn about recognizing the signs of child abuse and neglect.

-We all share a responsibility to protect children from harm - a responsibility that extends to those situations where children suffer abuse and neglect in their own homes.
-Ontario's Child and Family Services Act (CFSA) provides for protection for these children.
+We all share a responsibility to protect children and youth from harm - a responsibility that extends to those situations where children may be at risk, suffer abuse and/or neglect in their own homes.
+Ontario's Child and Family Services Act provides protection for these children and youth.

-This brochure explains the "duty to report" section of the Child and Family Services Act and answers common questions about your reporting responsibilities.
-It also reprints relevant portions of Section 72. for your convenience.
-It does not provide specific legal advice.
-Please consult a lawyer or a children's aid society about any specific situation.
+The Reporting Child Abuse and Neglect: It's Your Duty brochure explains the duty to report and provides answers to common questions about your reporting responsibilities.
+It does not provide legal advice.
+Please contact a lawyer or a children's aid society if you have questions about a specific situation.

 Our resource kit offers posters, informational brochures and other materials that you can use to help promote child abuse prevention and awareness.